-Identifying potential lead candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
-Our lead candidates, if approved, may not achieve commercial success.
-Our lead candidate's revenues, if any, will be derived from or based on sales of lead candidates that may not be commercially available for many years, if at all.
+Identifying potential lead compounds and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
+Our lead compounds, if approved, may not achieve commercial success.
+Our future lead compound's revenues, if any, will be derived from or based on sales of lead compounds that may not be commercially available for many years, if at all.
 Accordingly it is unlikely that we will generate product or licensing revenue during the next twelve months and will need to continue to rely on additional financing to achieve our business objectives.
-Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our lead candidates.
+Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize future lead compounds.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity or convertible securities would dilute all our stockholders.
-The incurrence of indebtedness would result in increased fixed payment obligations and a portion of our operating cash flows, if any, being dedicated to the payment of principal and interest on such indebtedness, and we may be required to agree to certain restrictions that could adversely impact our ability to conduct our business.
+The incurrence of indebtedness would result in increased fixed payment obligations and a portion of our operating cash flows, if any, being dedicated to the payment of principal and interest on such indebtedness, and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 Furthermore, existing securityholders may not agree with our financing plans or the terms of such financings.
-Adequate additional financing may be impacted by, among other things, general market conditions, and the market's perception of our lead candidates.
-If adequate funds are not available, we may be required to curtail our operations or other business activities or obtain funds through arrangements with strategic partners or ot
+Adequate additional financing may not be available to us on acceptable terms, or at all.
+The terms of additional financing may be imp